 Occupational safety and health in Ukraine: main requirements

-In order to avoid troubles with representatives of occupational safety and health inspection and eliminate risk of enterprise existence an employer should take care of many things the main of which are listed below:
+In order to avoid troubles with representatives of occupational safety and health inspection and eliminate the risk of enterprise existence an employer should take care of many things the main of which are listed below:

-1. Create occupational safety and health department.
+1. Create an occupational safety and health department.

-If there are less than 50 employees, functions of occupational safety and health department can be transferred as secondary job to persons who have proper training.
+- If there are less than 50 employees, a separate department is not created and the functions of occupational safety and health department can be transferred as a secondary job to persons who have proper training.
 And enterprises with less than 20 employees can hire independent occupational safety practitioners.

 2. Create and approve instructions and other documents on occupational safety and health at the enterprise.

 Instructions and other documentation on occupational safety and health are created based on provisions of legislation in the field of occupational safety and health, typical instructions and technical documentation of an enterprise with consideration of type of enterprise’s specialty and particular working environment of it.

 4. Organize training and examination of knowledge of employees on matters of occupational safety and health.

 Such training s can be organized directly at an enterprise or by another business entity which provides such training.
 Examination of knowledge in the field of occupational safety and health must be conducted by the enterprise’s commission which consists of persons that are approved by the director of the enterprise.